 In 2012, the National Association of Women Lawyers (NAWL) released a report detailing the results of its first ever survey of women's initiatives in law firms.
 The goal was to discover what steps firms are taking to ensure that women attorneys have equal opportunities to pursue their careers and advance into leadership positions.

-This groundbreaking study was conducted in an attempt to find solutions to the troubling results of NAWL's Annual National Survey of Retention and Promotion of Women in Law Firms, which has been published every year since 2006.
-One of the most startling statistics from that survey that illustrates the stark difference in advancement between men and women is the fact that only about 15% of equity partners are women in the typical large law firm.
+This groundbreaking study was an attempt to find solutions to the troubling results revealed by NAWL's Survey of Retention and Promotion of Women in Law Firms, which is published nearly every year, most recently in 2018.

-Finding a scarcity of information about how these initiatives function or whether they in fact, have any impact on the advancement or retention of women attorneys, NAWL endeavored to provide greater insight into the financing, governance, structure and scope of activities of women's initiatives in the nation's 200 largest firms.
+Finding a scarcity of information about how women's initiatives function or whether, in fact, they have any impact on the retention or advancement of women attorneys, NAWL's 2012 report (its most recent on the subject, as of this writing) endeavored to provide greater insight into the financing, governance, structure and scope of activities of women's initiatives in the nation's 200 largest law firms.

-Additionally, the Survey contains specific suggestions on improving women's initiatives, so that they can truly assist in advancing and retaining women attorneys.
+Additionally, the report contains specific suggestions on improving women's initiatives, so that they can truly assist in retaining and advancing women attorneys.

 Women's Initiatives Need Specific Goals and Greater Funding

-Approximately 97% of large law firms have some type of women's initiative program, according to the report.
-While facially a promising statistic, a deeper look reveals that it may be a case of firms wanting to appear to be committed to helping women attorneys, but not putting much behind the effort.
+Approximately 97% of large law firms have some type of women's initiative program, according to the 2012 report.
+While facially a promising statistic, a deeper look reveals that this is often a matter of appearances and there is not much behind the effort.